vlldnt/holbertonschool-hbnb/part2/hbnb/README.md

 ├── README.md
 ```

-Explanation:
+### Explanation 📝

-- The app/ directory contains the core application code.
+- The `app/` directory contains the core application code.
-- The api/ subdirectory houses the API endpoints, organized by version (v1/).
+- The `api/` subdirectory houses the API endpoints, organized by version (`v1/`).
-- The models/ subdirectory contains the business logic classes (e.g., user.py, place.py).
+- The `models/` subdirectory contains the business logic classes (e.g., `user.py`, `place.py`).
-- The services/ subdirectory is where the Facade pattern is implemented, managing the interaction between layers.
+- The `services/` subdirectory is where the Facade pattern is implemented, managing the interaction between layers.
-- The persistence/ subdirectory is where the in-memory repository is implemented.
+- The `persistence/` subdirectory is where the in-memory repository is implemented.
 This will later be replaced by a database-backed solution using SQL Alchemy.
-- run.py is the entry point for running the Flask application.
+- `run.py` is the entry point for running the Flask application.
-- config.py will be used for configuring environment variables and application settings.
+- `config.py` will be used for configuring environment variables and application settings.
-- requirements.txt will list all the Python packages needed for the project.
+- `requirements.txt` will list all the Python packages needed for the project.
-- README.md will contain a brief overview of the project.
+- `README.md` will contain a brief overview of the project.

-## Business Logic Layer
+## Business Logic Layer 🧠

 The Business Logic layer is responsible for implementing the core functionality of the application.
 It includes the following key entities: